Walmart Inc.

 Strategic & Market Risks

-- Omni-channel Execution: Failure to successfully execute the omni-channel strategy and realize benefits from eCommerce and technology investments could adversely affect market position, net sales, and financial performance.
+- Omnichannel Execution: Failure to successfully execute its omnichannel strategy and the high cost of investments in eCommerce and technology could adversely affect market position, net sales, and financial performance.

-- Consumer Trends: Inability to timely identify or effectively respond to changing consumer trends, shopping patterns, tastes, and preferences could negatively impact reputation, customer relationships, demand, market share, and business growth.
+- Consumer Trends: Inability to timely identify or effectively respond to consumer trends or preferences could negatively impact reputation, customer relationships, demand, market share, and business growth.

-- Macroeconomic Factors: General economic conditions (inflation, deflation, interest rates, energy prices, unemployment, disposable income, credit availability, debt levels, currency exchange rates, tax rates, healthcare laws, tariffs, trade barriers) can adversely affect consumer demand, product mix, net sales, operating income, and inventory management.
+- Macroeconomic Factors: General or macroeconomic factors (e.g., inflation, interest rates, supply chain challenges, tariffs, recessionary pressures) could adversely affect consumer demand, product mix, net sales, operating income, and inventory turnover.

 Operational & Execution Risks

-- Product Quality/Safety: Failure of products (both Company-sourced and third-party marketplace) to meet customer expectations or regulatory standards could result in customer loss, liability for injuries, regulatory enforcement, and reputational harm.
+- Product Quality/Safety: Failure of product quality or safety to meet expectations or regulatory standards could lead to customer loss, liability, and reputational damage.

-- Talent Management: Failure to attract and retain qualified associates, increases in wage and benefit costs, and changes in labor laws could materially adversely affect financial performance.
+- Labor Issues: Failure to attract/retain qualified associates, increases in wage/benefit costs, or changes in labor laws could materially adversely affect financial performance.

-- Misconduct & Liability: Illegal or inappropriate activity by independent contractors or third-party service providers could expose the Company to liability, negative publicity, and reputational harm.
+- Independent Contractor Misconduct: Illegal or inappropriate activity by independent contractors or third-party service providers could expose the Company to liability and adversely affect business, reputation, and financial performance.

 Financial & Regulatory Risks